greentfrapp/task-embeddings/data/README.md

 **Once saved, be careful to load the correct pickle file ie. way and shot used in the experiment must match the loaded file.** This is a potential source of a hidden bug, which will cause the model to fail to learn anything.

-The training set can be saved easily by calling the `data_generator.py` script and specifying the `--save` flag:
+The training set can be saved easily by calling the `data_generator.py` script and specifying the `--save`  and other task-specific flags:

 ```
 $ python data_generator.py --save --savepath='my_training_set.pkl' --datasource='cifar' --num_classes=5 --num_shot_train=1 --num_shot_test=1